leocavalcante/Docktober/README.md

 - and the official Apache [httpd image](https://hub.docker.com/_/httpd/) as web/proxy server.

 #### First
-Make sure that your October project is using `.env` to setup MySQL's user, password and database name.
+1. Make sure that your October project is using `.env` to setup MySQL's user, password and database name.
+2. Change `DB_HOST` value to `db`.
-Then place this repo contents at some folder in your project, like a `.docker` folder.
+3. Clone this repo contents at some folder in your project's root directory, e.g.: `.docker` folder.

 #### Up!